What happens when a hero dies in Kingsmount? This is the story where we all find out.

 Paladin Sarai caught her, and gently laid her on the platform.

-Sarai gurgled up at Guz, “He hardly knew your name.”
+Carmen gurgled up at Guz, “He hardly knew your name.”

 Guz remained silent.
 It’s a rare thing when love makes sense, and it wasn’t about to start making sense now.